MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### Rotate a hologram

-- Grab one of the blue spheres (rotation controls), and rotate it the way that you want.
+- Pinch one of the blue spheres (rotation controls), and rotate it the way that you want.
 Arrows appear around the rotation controls to show which direction they can be rotated.

     **Left/right rotation**